sammigachuhi/my_django/docs/07-rendering-dash-apps.md

 </div>
 ```

-As you can see apart from inserting the url to our Dash app, we also specify the height and width of our webpage.
+As you can see, apart from inserting the url to our Dash app, we also specify the height and width of our webpage.

 For more context, we changed the `<h1>` tag and added a very short paragraph to provide more contextual basis.
-Showing more on HTML is beyond the scope of this tutorial.
 Here is the `sanitation.html` template at length.

 ```
 {% extends "base.html" %}